-• Incurred-basis versus paid-basis.
+Incurred-basis versus paid-basis.
 Premiums received from customers are intended to cover all valid claims incurred in a particular month or year, regardless of when the claim payments are actually made.
-In order to ensure consistency, the benefits value used in a loss ratio calculation should reflect claims on an incurred-basis, rather The American Academy of Actuaries is a professional association with over 16,000 members.
+In The American Academy of Actuaries is a professional association with over 16,000 members.
 The Academy's mission is to assist policymakers by providing leadership, objective expertise and actuarial advice on risk and financial security issues.
 The Academy also sets qualification, practice and professionalism standards for actuaries in the United States.